Site icon Lights Out ●●●●●

 ASTON MARTIN

-From their eight appearances since F1’s return to Mexico, the Silverstone-based team have failed to score at Autodromo Hermanos Rodriguez only three times – in 2018, 2022 and 2023.
-Last year, the team recorded their first double DNF at the track since 1992.
+From their nine appearances since F1’s return to Mexico, the Silverstone-based team have failed to score at Autodromo Hermanos Rodriguez only four times – with three of those being in the last three years.
+In 2023, the team recorded their first double DNF at the track since 1992.

 Esteban Ocon finished fifth in 2017, recording the Silverstone-based team’s best result at the circuit since Andrea de Cesaris finished fourth for Jordan on the team’s first appearance in 1991.

-In the last five Mexico races, seventh places for Sergio Perez in 2019 and Sebastian Vettel in 2021 are the only times that the team has scored points.
+In the last six Mexico races, seventh places for Sergio Perez in 2019 and Sebastian Vettel in 2021 are the only times that the team has scored points.

-Neither of the Silverstone-based team’s cars have reached Q3 in any of the last five Mexico City Grands Prix.
+Neither of the Silverstone-based team’s cars have reached Q3 in any of the last six Mexico City Grands Prix.
 Lance Stroll recorded the team’s first Q1 exit at the Autodromo Hermanos Rodriguez in 2019 and was out in Q1 again in 2021 following a crash.
-Both drivers were out in Q1 in 2022, while only Fernando Alonso progressed to Q2 in 2023.
+Both drivers were out in Q1 in 2022 , only Fernando Alonso progressed to Q2 in 2023 and both drivers appeared in Q2 in 2024.

 As Force India, the team reached Q3 with both cars in 2015 and 2017, while Nico Hulkenberg recorded their best qualifying result at the track in 2016 with fifth on the grid.